helmedeiros/blog/content/en/posts/2010-07-03-sala-aula-aprendizado-reflexoes.md

 ---
-title: 'The Classroom as a Learning Ground: Reflections from a Semester'
+title: "The Classroom as a Learning Ground: Reflections from a Semester"
 categories:
   - Events
   - Agile
 date: 2010-07-03 00:00:00-03:00
 slug: classroom-learning-reflections
 category: Software Engineering
 tags:
   - Software Engineering Lectures
   - Teaching
   - Education
   - Reflection
   - Professional Development
+description:
-description: Final reflections from a semester of teaching software engineering - lessons learned about consistency, vulnerability, and advocating for our profession.
+  Final reflections from a semester of teaching software engineering - lessons learned about consistency, vulnerability, and advocating for our profession.
 keywords:
   - software engineering education
   - teaching programming
   - classroom experience
   - professional development
   - software engineering advocacy
 draft: false
-subtitle: Experiences and learnings from technology events
+subtitle: Bridge the gap between classroom theory and real-world practice—discover how teaching software engineering reveals the hidden complexities of translating academic concepts into professional skills
 ---

 ![Placeholder for current image](path/to/image-placeholder.jpeg)